supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select the link for **Download & install agent for non-Azure Linux machine**.

 1. Select the tab for **Linux servers**.

+1. Select **Log Analytics agent instructions**.

+1. Copy the command in the *Download and onboard agent for Linux* area to the clipboard.

 1. Open LIN2 Linux virtual machine and copy the Public IP address of LIN2.

-1. Copy the command in the *Download and onboard agent for Linux* area to the clipboard.

 1. Go back to the WIN1 virtual machine and launch a NEW Windows PowerShell as Administrator by right-clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
 Select **Yes** to allow the app to run in the User Account Control window that appears.